Lorenzo

 It will be only for his daughter's sake.

-Quote Analysis: Lorenzo's most explicit articulation of the play's Christian-supremacist framework, and one of its most carefully written pieces of theological positioning.
-The line uses the medieval Christian figure of the saintly intercessor — Mary or a female saint pleading for a sinner's soul — and applies it to Jessica.
-The implication is structurally complete: Shylock is a "faithless Jew" whose soul cannot, on its own merits, enter heaven; only Jessica's intercession could possibly save him; and even that intercession will operate only because she has been Christianised.
-The "gentle/Gentile" pun is at work — Gratiano will deploy the same pun about Jessica twenty lines later — and Lorenzo's theology has, in advance of her conversion, already Christianised her by adjective.
+Quote Analysis: Lorenzo's sharpest statement of the play's Christian framework.
+The line borrows the old Christian figure of the saintly intercessor – a holy woman pleading for a sinner's soul – and applies it to Jessica.
+The logic is complete in two lines: Shylock is a "faithless Jew" whose soul cannot save itself; only Jessica's intercession could; and even that works only because she has been Christianised.
+The "gentle/Gentile" pun is already at work – Gratiano will use it about her a few lines later – so Lorenzo has converted her by adjective before any conversion has occurred.

 Quote 3